 So we should let them add custom categories and change the default list of categories.
 Plus, if we go with the AI and machine learning capabilities, we should make the budget app recognize typical expenses and categorize them accordingly.

-One thing we could do differently is to let them decide whether their budget is for a week, two weeks, or a month.
+One thing we could do differently while creating a personal finance app is to let people set their budget for a week, two weeks, or a month.
 And they should be able to set the start and end dates for each budgeting period.

 Now we’re getting closer to the juicy parts of our solution.
 After all, its purpose is to help customers realize their financial goals.
 Naturally, there should be an option to add these goals to the app.

-If you remember, we’ve decided to differentiate by offering customers products that they can set as their goals.
+If you remember, we’ve decided to build a financial app advising customers on products that they can set as their goals.
 To provide this feature, we’ll need to integrate with specific marketplace APIs like Amazon’s Selling Partner API.

 Budget forecasting and analytics